bryantryoung/oak-cli/README.md

 # 🌳 Oak - A CLI tool for visualizing directories with lots of color

-## Oak is a tool I made for fun in my free time to familiarize myself with publishing packages publicly to npm.
-Feel free to submit a PR or open an issue if you find a bug or have a feature request!

 Install the package globally with either yarn or npm:

 ```
 yarn global add @bryoung/oak
 ```

 or

 ```
 npm install -g @bryoung/oak
 ```

-To use the package, simply call `oak` and pass a directory as well as any of 6 optional commands.
+To use the package, simply call `oak` and pass a directory as well as any of the optional commands.

 ```
 Usage: oak [options] <directory>